Tuition fees for the first year of the MBChB programme for 2019 entry will be £9,250 for Home/EU students.

 For more information see Making Payments

 In addition to your tuition fees, you will need to consider funding for your accommodation, travel to your placements and general living costs over the next four to five years.
+In addition students are expected to purchase a stethoscope, pen torch and laboratory coat.

 First year medical students who are ordinarily resident in England and Wales can apply to Student Finance England for financial support towards living costs.
 Eligible students are entitled to a Maintenance Loan which is partially means-tested (max £8,944).
 Due to your previous study you will not be eligible for University Scholarships and Bursaries.